trieulieuf9/simple-editor-x/README.md

 ### How to install

-1. Clone or download source directory to your machine
+1. Clone or download this repository to your machine
 2. Open terminal windows in this source directory
-3. Run `bash install.sh` in the terminal
+3. Run `bash install.sh`
 4. Shit done.

 ### How to use